apache/infrastructure-website/content/pages/asf-pelican-plugins.md

 Title: ASF Pelican plugins

 # Plugins
-You can find the available plugins in the `themes/plugins` folder of your website's project repository.
+You can find the available plugins for a site using the ASF-Pelican template in the `themes/plugins` folder of your website's project repository.

 # Plugin architecture